zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_release_ios.md

 - Local playback: Play local or online media resources.
 - Online education: The teacher shares a currently playing video with the students during an online class.
 - Live sports: The broadcaster shares the live sports with the audience during his/her live broadcast.
-- Pseudo live broadcast: Share or publish the video recorded by the broadcaster in advanced to the audience.
+- Pseudo live broadcast: Share or publish the video recorded by the broadcaster in advance to the audience.

 ## v1.1.0